Measuring the State of Open Science in Transportation Using Large Language Models: Introduction

 \subsection{Problem statement and contributions}

-To address these challenges, this study first formalizes the key definitions and decision rules used throughout.
+To address these challenges, this study first formalizes the operational definitions and decision rules required to distinguish between using or citing an existing public dataset, releasing processed research data, and releasing research code.
 We then introduce an automated framework that balances accuracy with scalability to measure open science practices in transportation research.
 Focusing on code and data availability as observable artifacts in full-text articles, we develop an extraction pipeline that using large language models (LLMs) to capture contextual signals that keyword searches and regular expressions can miss.
 The pipeline processes Elsevier \texttt{XML} files at a scale of over 10,000 papers, identifies and validates artifact links, classifies availability, and is evaluated against a human validation dataset.

 Using these large-scale extracted features, we address the following research questions: \begin{enumerate}[label=(Q\arabic*),noitemsep, parsep=1pt, topsep=1pt, partopsep=0pt] \item What is the proportion of papers that make code and data available? \item Which factors are associated with the availability of code and data? \item Is code and data availability simply a matter of time, i.e., to what extent is open science behavior incentivized, or are external policies warranted? \end{enumerate}

 The broader vision of this study is to establish a framework for monitoring open science practices in transportation research.
 Rather than emphasizing current gaps, we view the measurement of open science practices as a catalyst which enables the community to identify common challenges, recognize progress, and foster a culture of collaboration and reproducibility that advances scientific rigor and innovation in transportation research.